yods/mqtt-documentation/introduction.md

 - Subscribing to 'energy/+' means subscribing to all underneath energy but not the top level topic.

 The string of a topic is arbitrary and determined by the publisher but the length is limited to 64k.

+## QOS (Quality of Service)

+MQTT has three levels of QOS from 0, 1, 2.
+The higher the number the more effort to deliver the message the server needs to make.

+- QOS 0 - The message is delivered at most once or not at all.
+The message could get lost if the client disconnects.

+- QOS 1 - The message is delivered at least once but might be multiple times in case of problems.
+The message must be stored until the sender receives an acknowledgement by the receiver.

+- QOS 2 - The message is delivered once only and no duplication occures.
+The message is stored under the sender recieves acknowledgement that the message has been published by the receiver.
+QOS 2 should only be used for vital messages as it is the slowest way of message delivery.